Kobe-Martinez/cnf-satisfiability-solver/README.md

 ## Overview

-This project implements a Conjunctive Normal Form (CNF) satisfiability solver in OCaml.
-It parses a given Boolean formula in CNF, generates truth assignments for the variables, and determines if there is a satisfying assignment.
+This project is a SAT Solver for Boolean CNF Expressions, implemented in OCaml.
+It parses a given Boolean formula in Conjunctive Normal Form (CNF), generates all possible variable assignments, and determines whether the formula is satisfiable.
+The solver provides a satisfying assignment if one exists, or reports unsatisfiability otherwise.

+Key features include:

+Parsing and tokenizing CNF formulas.
+Evaluating logical expressions based on variable assignments.
+Generating all possible variable combinations using an efficient backtracking algorithm.
+This tool is ideal for exploring SAT-solving techniques and understanding the fundamentals of Boolean logic evaluation.

 ## Table of Contents